Home Conversations, (2016-2018)

 Dilijan Arts Observatory 2016 was supported by philanthropists Ruben Vardanyan and Veronika Zonabend,

 founders of the United World College Dilijan, RVVZ Family Foundation, and IDeA charitable foundation,

 Further support was generously provided by Gagik Adibekyan, co-founder of DDF and founder of Adibekyan Family Foundation for Advancement.

-National Galerie im Hamburger Bahnhof – Museum für Gegenwart
+National Gallery im Hamburger Bahnhof – Museum für Gegenwart, Berlin

 Kulturstiftung des Bundes

 With thanks to all the citizens of Dilijan and the former employees of Impuls factory, Dilijan, Armenia